 Challenges: Driving Engagement Through Competition

-By completing this commuter challenge training program for RideAmigos network managers, you will be able to perform all major functions related to creating and managing challenge programs using RideAmigos.
+By completing this commuter challenge training program for RideAmigos Advanced Managers, you will be able to perform all major functions related to creating and managing challenge programs using RideAmigos.

 - Understand why challenges are effective and how they work best